-PREFACE: I was digging through a box in my closet and much to my surprise, I found some old writings of mine from back in highschool.
-I had some friends that thought Stephen King was some kind of literary god.
-I tried reading a couple of his books and my opinion of his story telling was... well, far less flattering than their views.
-I thought I could come up with something better and this was what I wrote.
-It's a piece I wrote for Halloween way, way back when I was 17 or 18 which makes it about 14-15 years old.
+PREFACE: I was digging through a box in my closet, much to my surprise, I found some old writings of mine from back in highschool.
+It's a piece I wrote for a Halloween assignment way, way back when I was 17 or 18...
 I feel ancient.
 Ah well.
 Figured it's October, Halloween is coming so I may as well throw it up for kicks.
 Here it is, unedited and as I wrote it all those years ago.

 "I love you, you know.
 That's why I have to do this."

 Her face was bone white, the only colour coming from an ugly purple bruise on one side of her face.
 Strands of her dark hair fell across her face, like cracks running through marble.
 Her clothes hung in tatters from her body, which was covered in rope burns and bruises, marring the delicate beauty of her pale white skin.
 She stared at him through eyes that had long ago run dry of tears and as she silently pleaded with him she knew the terror in her soul was reflected in her eyes.

 He laughed and she shuddered.
 His was a mocking laugh, dark and shrill, denying everything that was light and warm.
 It was also the last thing she heard as his shadow loomed over her and the blow from his fist sent her reeling into darkness.